Impact of the Middle East Conflict on Inbound Travel to Germany

 Regular GNTB Market Updates on the Iran Conflict

-Status: April 22, 2026 (replaces the version of April 15, 2026)
+Status: May 08, 2026 (replaces the versions of May 04, 2026 and April 22, 2026)

 The German National Tourist Board (GNTB) is responding to the escalation of the military conflict in the Middle East and its potential impact on inbound tourism to Germany with comprehensive measures.
 A dedicated crisis task force has been established to coordinate the continuous analysis of data on current developments.
 The weekly monitoring reports form the basis for intensive exchange with stakeholders, partners in the German and international travel industry, political actors, and cross-border tourism organizations.